mandykoh/autocrop/README.md

 See the [API documentation](https://godoc.org/github.com/mandykoh/autocrop) for more details.

-Some examples of cropping decisions made by `autocrop` can be seen here.
+Some examples of cropping decisions made by `autocrop` can be seen here:

 _Threshold 0.01_